John Cappelletti: College career

 He was also a member of the Gamma Phi chapter of Phi Gamma Delta at Penn State.

 The relationship between Cappelletti and his younger brother, who died of childhood leukemia on April 8, 1976, was made into a television movie in 1977 called Something for Joey; Cappelletti was played by Marc Singer.
 The movie was based on the book of the same name written by Richard E. Peck and chronicled the bond between the two brothers as Cappelletti supported his young brother, ill with cancer.

 During Cappelletti's senior season, Penn State played West Virginia in late October.
 The morning of the game, Cappelletti asked Joey what he wanted for his upcoming 11th birthday.
 Joey replied "I want you to score three touchdowns for me.
 No, four."
 In Something for Joey, a shocked Cappelletti is seen confiding to a teammate: "How am I going to score four touchdowns?"
 At the end of the first half, Cappelletti had scored 3 touchdowns, well on his way to four.
 But head coach Joe Paterno did not like to run up the score against opponents, so when the game resumed after halftime, Paterno told Cappelletti he would be on the bench.
 Cappelletti quietly took his seat on the bench, without telling Paterno of Joey's wish.
 Late in the third quarter, one of Cappelletti's teammates told Paterno of Joey's wish.
 On Penn State's next possession, Paterno shouted "22" and Cappelletti took the field; he scored his fourth touchdown on the same possession, and pointed to Joey as he ran off the field.
 The Lions scored three more touchdowns in the fourth quarter and won 62–14.

 Later honors

-Cappelletti was inducted into the College Football Hall of Fame in 1993, and is also a member of the National Italian American Sports Hall of Fame.
+Cappelletti was inducted into the College Football Hall of Fame in 1993, and is also a member of the National Italian American Sports Hall of Fame (1989).
 He was inducted into the Philadelphia Sports Hall of Fame as a member of the 2009 Inductee Class.
+In 2006, Cappelletti was inducted into the Regions Bank Orange Bowl Hall of Honor.

 The undefeated 1973 team was honored at Beaver Stadium during halftime of the 2013 home opener on September 7, and Cappelletti received special recognition – his No. 22 was retired by the program, the first and only number to be retired by any sport at the university.

-On December 11, 2014, the Big Ten Network included Cappelletti on "The Mount Rushmore of Penn State Football," as chosen by online fan voting.
-He was joined in the honor by linebackers Jack Ham, LaVar Arrington, and Shane Conlan.